From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Discussion

 Five structural observations follow from C6--C7 taken together.
 Observations 1, 4, and 5 are empirical, arising from the pipeline results.
 Observations 2 and 3 are mathematical consequences of theorems proved in Appendix~B (Theorem~\ref{thm:sigma_gamma} and Proposition~\ref{prop:photon}).

-First, $\sigma$ is not a domain label but a dynamical quantity: within C7, $\sigma$ varies continuously with $\gamma$ across seven momenta, and the pipeline tracks this variation to sub-percent accuracy (Fig.~\ref{fig:c67}d,h).
-The robustness of the scaling law under reparameterisation from $\gamma$-space to momentum space (Fig.~\ref{fig:c67}h) confirms that the suppression reflects a genuine dynamical relationship, not a coordinate artefact.
+First, $\sigma$ is not a domain label but a dynamical quantity: within C7, $\sigma$ varies continuously with $\gamma$ across seven momenta, and the pipeline tracks this variation to sub-percent accuracy (Fig.~\ref{fig:c67}c,g).
+The robustness of the scaling law under reparameterisation from $\gamma$-space to momentum space (Fig.~\ref{fig:c67}g) confirms that the suppression reflects a genuine dynamical relationship, not a coordinate artefact.

 Second, the relativistic modification of $\sigma$ is structural, not kinematic.
 It arises from two independent mechanisms (the DDS time change and the Klein--Gordon density) that combine multiplicatively.
 This is not a Lorentz boost of a scalar, but a consequence of how probability density transforms under relativistic dynamics.